openhp/ServiceDisplay/README.md

 ## Start and usage
 Just power on the device.<br>
-For text messages and abbrevations you'll see on the display during usage see [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) appendexes<br>
+For diagnostic text messages and abbrevations you'll meet on the display during usage see [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) appendexes<br>
 Interface shows all key temperatures at a slightly simplified standard refrigeration sheme, so no more comments.<br>
 <img src="./m_tft_howitlooks.jpg" width="800"><br>
 <br>